 They can save a number in Calculator memory and use it for further calculation.

-This mode of the calculator is specially designed for programmers which work for binary, decimal, binary, octal and hexadecimal calculations, allows QWORD, bitwise operations and Basic calculations.
+This mode of the calculator is specially designed for programmers which work for binary, decimal, binary, octal and hexadecimal calculations, allowing QWORD, bitwise operations and Basic calculations.

-The converter in Windows 10 Calculator can help you converting units which include Volume, Length, Weight and Mass, Temperature, Energy, Area, Speed, Time, Power, Data, Pressure and Angle.
-It also lets you convert tablespoons in teaspoons under the Volume category.
+The converter in Windows 11/10 Calculator can help you convert units which include Volume, Length, Weight and Mass, Temperature, Energy, Area, Speed, Time, Power, Data, Pressure, and Angle.
+It also lets you convert tablespoons into teaspoons under the Volume category.

-Do let us know how you like the new Windows 10 Calculator, or if there are any other features you would like to see in them.
+Do let us know how you like the new Windows Calculator, or if there are any other features, you would like to see in them.

 More Windows 10 Tips and Tricks here.